 Support for carers of autistic peopleCaring for someone can be both rewarding, but challenging too.
-During the coronavirus pandemic it is understandably a more worrying time.

 In Camden, it is important to know that there is support for carers and the Support and advice for carers section on Camden Care Choices provides information about what is available.

 Camden Adult Social Care can provide support to adults with autism.
 Contact the Adult Social Care Access and Response Team for a discussion about what support is needed.

 Adult Autism Assessments in Camden are done by the ASD service, which is part of the Neuro-developmental Disorders (NDD) clinic.
 This service is provided by Camden & Islington NHS Foundation Trust.

 You can only be referred to the ASD service by your GP or a mental health professional (e.g. iCope therapist).
 Self-referrals are not accepted.